choishingwan/PRS-Tutorial/docs/ldpred.md

-Another popular PRS software is [LDpred](https://github.com/bvilhjal/ldpred), which instead of performing p-value thresholding, infers the posterior mean effect size of each marker by using a prior on effect sizes and LD information from an external reference panel, thus allow for a better $R^2$.
+Here we use another PRS program, [LDpred](https://github.com/bvilhjal/ldpred), that uses a Bayesian approach to polygenic risk scoring.

 !!! note
     Python 3 and other packages need to be installed before running LDpred.
-    Please refer to their website for instructions of installation.
+    Please refer to their website for installation instructions.

-    If you have Python installed, you might be able to install LDpred with
+    If you have Python installed, you should be able to install LDpred with the following command:
     ```
     pip install ldpred
     ```

 !!! note
-    Current script is based on version 1.0.6
+    The script used here is based on LDpred version 1.0.6

-Assuming we have the following files
+We assume that you have the following files:

 |File Name | Description|
 |:-:|:-:|